tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Final_Update.md

 The moment her eyes were not on me, I spun around as quietly as I could, and gently inched a book out of the bottom shelf of the bookcase that stood behind Maggie’s desk, creating a small pocket of space.
 My hand reached into my coat pocket and produced the water bottle containing a sliver of God Thread, careful not to alert my mother by crinkling the plastic with my grasp.
 I uncapped the half-filled container, slid it over the book, and nestled it against the wood of the bookshelf.
 Finally, I pushed the book back in as far as I could, hopeful that its slight bulge wouldn’t raise any eyebrows.

-When I flipped back around, Maggie had just closed the doors with a soft thud.
-When she turned back around, she appeared none the wiser.
+When I flipped around, Maggie had just closed the doors with a soft thud.
+Turning back to me, she appeared none the wiser.

 Smiling, she offered her terms.